Fixed Deposits (FD) are a financial instrument from banks providing FD holders with higher returns than a normal savings/checking account.

 • FD can be placed on auto-renewal (see FAQ below).

-• FD interest can be deposited into another account (i.e. savings account) OR included into the FD for renewal.
+• FD interest can be deposited into another account (i.e. savings account) OR included in the FD for renewal.

 Types of Fixed Deposits